marcosh/php-validation-dsl/README.md

 Every validator has also a named constructor receiving a `Translator` to translate the library-defined error messages.

+If you don't want to specify the translator for every single validator you define, there is also a `TranslateErrors` combinators which translates all the strings present in the return message.

 ## How to use this library

 This library is not build to be a ready-made artifact that you can install and